apecloud/kubeblocks/docs/developer_docs/fault_injection/pod-faults.md

 ### Pod-failure example

-1. Write the experiment configuration to the `pod-kill.yaml` file.
+1. Write the experiment configuration to the `pod-failure.yaml` file.

-    In the following example, Chaos Mesh injects `pod-kill` into the specified Pod and kills the Pod once.
+    In the following example, Chaos Mesh injects `pod-failure` into the specified Pod and kills the Pod once.

     ```yaml
     apiVersion: chaos-mesh.org/v1alpha1